arskiir/pdf-color-inverter/README.md

 3. Run `python main.py` or double click it.
 (You may have to run it a few times for the auto dependency installation to get a hold of itself.)
 4. Select the inversion mode
    - If you are inverting it for the first time, select 1.
-   - If you are inverting for the second or more time, select 2.
+   - If you are inverting an _inverted_ pdf back to its original colours, select 2.
 5. Select one or more pdf files you want to invert
 6. ???
 7. _Profit_